 Fistula-in-ano is very common in Crohn’s disease, which is a chronic inflammatory condition that can affect any part of the gastrointestinal tract.
 Patients with Crohn’s disease are at increased risk for fecal incontinence because anorectal Crohn’s disease tends to recur and may lead to multiple operations involving the sphincter muscle.
 It is important to acknowledge that the primary treatment of Crohn’s perianal fistulas is medical, with surgery reserved for treating infection and, occasionally, as a supplement to medical therapy.
-The treatment should be individualized to the specific patient and incorporate factors that may increase the potential for fecal incontinence.
+The treatment should be individualized to the specific patient and incorporate factors that may decrease the potential for fecal incontinence.

 WHAT IS THE RECOVERY LIKE FROM SURGERY?